openstack/openstack-ansible/doc/source/upgrade-guide/upgrade-playbooks.rst

     # -e 'galera_upgrade=true'

-The ``rabbitmq_upgrade`` variable tells the ``rabbitmq_server`` role to upgrade the running major/minor version of RabbitMQ.
+The ``rabbitmq_upgrade`` variable tells the ``rabbitmq_server`` role to upgrade RabbitMQ.

 .. note::
-    The RabbitMQ server role will install patch releases automatically, regardless of the value of ``rabbitmq_upgrade``.
-This variable only controls upgrading the major or minor version.
+    The RabbitMQ server role installs patch releases automatically, regardless of the value of ``rabbitmq_upgrade``.
+This variable only controls upgrading the major or minor versions.

     Upgrading RabbitMQ in the Mitaka release is optional.
-The ``run-upgrade.sh`` script will not automatically upgrade it.
-If a RabbitMQ upgrade using the script is desired, insert the ``rabbitmq_upgrade: true`` line into a file such as ``/etc/openstack_deploy/user_variables.yml``.
+The ``run-upgrade.sh`` script does not automatically upgrade it.
+To upgrade RabbitMQ, insert the ``rabbitmq_upgrade: true``
+    line into a file, such as: ``/etc/openstack_deploy/user_variables.yml``.

-The ``galera_upgrade`` variable tells the ``galera_server`` role to remove the current version of MariaDB/Galera and upgrade to the 10.x series.
+The ``galera_upgrade`` variable tells the ``galera_server`` role to remove the current version of MariaDB and Galera and upgrade to the 10.x series.

 .. _setup-infra-playbook: